Filters

 Tread Patterns: Truck tires have different tread patterns based on their intended use.
 Some common tread patterns include highway, all-terrain, mud-terrain, and winter.
 The tread design impacts traction, road noise, and handling characteristics.

-Our tire brands include BFGoodrich, Milestar, Mickey Thompson, Nitto, Fuel and Super Swamper.
+Our tire brands include Mickey Thompson and Super Swamper.
 Look no further, because you won't find a better price on these popular truck tires anywhere in stores or online.
 And when shopping at Carolina Classic Trucks, you have the knowledge that you're trusting your purchase to a company with 31 years experience serving quality products to satisfied customers.

 All of the brands of truck tires we supply are shown below.
 To begin shopping, click on the brand of tire that you're interested in.
 If there's a brand of tire or a particular model that you're looking for but don't see on our website, email us with the details of what you're looking for and we'll do our best to help.
 We are able to supply more tires than just the ones listed here.